-One way to look at this topic is to begin with understanding that Mother Nature probably does it better than man, and artificial sweeteners are really just man-made replacements for sugar.
+One way to look at this topic is to begin with the understanding that Mother Nature probably does it better than man, and artificial sweeteners are really just man-made replacements for sugar.
 Numerous studies have found that they can negatively affect the gut microbiota.

 One study of aspartame, a controversial sweetener in diet sodas and the like, found that in rats it reduced weight gain (not lost weight, just reduced the gain), but it also impaired insulin response and increased blood sugar!

-Those rats that were fed aspartame also had higher clostridium and enterobacteriaceae in their intestines.
+Those rats that were fed aspartame also had higher clostridium and Enterobacteriaceae in their intestines.
 Those harmful bacteria, when present in high numbers, are associated with disease, and another study had similar findings for both mice and humans, showing negative effects on blood sugar levels.

 Eat Prebiotic Foods